deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 When adding a PoE switch and camera to the LAN:

-- Connect the PoE switch to the MT6000.
+- Connect the PoE switch to the Flint 2.
 - The camera gets a LAN IP (e.g., 192.168.8.50).
 - With the subnet route approved in Tailscale, the camera is reachable from any Tailscale node remotely.
 No additional configuration needed.